Hi. I’m Freddy, and I have been playing paintball for over a decade. Welcome to my guide on how to play paintball.

 The most critical safety equipment is the paintball mask.
 Do not compromise on safety when choosing a paintball goggle.

 At the least, it must protect your face, including the jaw, cheeks, nose, eyes, temples, and ears.
 Some good brands are Dye, Virtue, Valken, and JT.
 They all make good masks; you should try a few to see how they fit and how comfortable you are wearing them.
 Consider ventilation and check if it fogs up.
 If a mask fogs up during a game, it will make it very difficult to see, and you should never remove your goggles during a game because the risk of severe eye injuries is high.
 Weight is also a factor when wearing it for extended periods, making you tired or uncomfortable.

 Alternatively, you can opt for a full-head paintball helmet that protects the head’s top, side, and back.

 A good paintball mask has the following qualities:

 - 360-degrees coverage

-- Proper ventilation to remain cool inside and to prevent fogging caused by breathing
+- Proper ventilation to stay cool and prevent fogging

 - A lightweight frame